The Best Security Podcasts in 2019

 17. Security Now

-These are just a few security podcasts to enhance your knowledge during the more relaxing summer weeks.
+These are just a few security podcasts to enhance your knowledge this year.
 If you have any resources to add, including YouTube channels, do let us know, we’ll be happy to update the list.